8 Charts Every Investor Needs to See When Markets Crash

 In 2018, the market suffered a gut-wrenching decline of 19%.
 But by the summer of the following year, stocks had recovered and reached another new all-time high.

-Then there is the covid-19 related stock market drop and recovery of 2020.
-When the world realized covid-19 was a serious worldwide problem, the market fell 53% in less than two months.
-However, government stimulus helped the market recover and stocks reached a new all-time high by the end of the year.
+Then there is the pandemic stock market drop and recovery of 2020.
+When the world realized Covid-19 was a serious worldwide problem, the market fell 53% in less than two months.
+However, government stimulus helped the market recover, and stocks reached a new all-time high by the end of the year.

 Summing Up

-Note: Editor’s Note: Yesterday, InvestorPlace CEO Brian Hunt reminded us that free markets, innovation, and productive enterprise have allowed mankind to achieve incredible progress despite wars, recessions, and bear markets.